Tutorial Guide & Project Creation

 cd customer-management

-1.5 Start Development Server
+1.5 Start the Development Server

 cd customer-management

-• AI automatically gets your table structure
+- AI can automatically retrieve your table structure

-• Generated code has 100% accurate field names
+- Generated code has 100% accurate field names

-• 3-5x development efficiency boost
+- 3-5x development efficiency boost

 Phase 1 Complete!

-• ✅ AI assistance configured (optional)
+- Configured AI assistance (optional)

-Next Step: Start building the Customer List Page - the most fundamental feature and your starting point for learning the development workflow.
+Next Step: Start building the Customer List Page, the most fundamental feature and your starting point for learning the development workflow.

 11. Build & Deploy

-11.1 Build Project
+11.1 Build the Project

 dist/